 The significant market risks are evaluated within the Standard Formula.
 Additionally, exposure to fluctuations in market value is assessed on an ongoing basis using one internal model.
 Net Loss Limit (NLL) monitors the probability of achieving a result that surpasses the minimum investment result fixed by the actuaries.
+Credit Value at Risk (CVaR) measures the potential loss that a portfolio of assets, exposed to credit risk, could suffer due to a weakening of the issuer's credit rating.
 Clearly defined processes ensure that the company can respond timely to any significant capital market developments.